 Speed Dating with Conversations Cards

 One way to develop communication skills is by speed dating.
-Since this can be challenging, provide your teens with some potential conversations starters.
+Since this can be challenging, provide your teens with some potential conversation starters.
 They can then learn to start conversations and maintain them.
 Also, they get to know their peers and understand others who are different from them.

 Strengths Jenga